MinaMakar97/SubRedditClassifier/README.md

 # SubRedditClassifier
-SubRedditClassifier is an application to classify the subReddit
+SubRedditClassifier is an application to classify the subReddits